melquibrito/case-change-tinymce-plugin/README.md

     plugins: ["case"],
     title_case_minors: ["your", "customized", "set", "of", "minors", "here"]
     // You can also set it this way.
 Do it as you prefer.
-    // title_case_exceptions: "your customized set of minors here with a space in between them" });
+    // title_case_minors: "your customized set of minors here with a space in between them" });
 ```
 To include minors to the default set, use _**inlcude_to_title_case_minors**_.